International Admission and Student Route Sponsorship Policy

 6.2.
 For students who wish to return to their home country for the duration of the leave, it should be noted that airlines may not carry passengers who are 7 months pregnant or more, and this should be taken into account when planning (please consult airline policies).

 7.1.
 The University is committed to supporting students who choose to become primary adopters.
-Students who are planning to adopt should inform the Student Services Department, through the Student Services Helpzone Service; Helpzone staff will then offer immediate advice, and then liaise with both the Head of Student Wellbeing and the student’s academic department (normally through the student’s Personal Tutor or their Academic Supervisor).
+Students who are planning to adopt should inform the Student Centre who will offer advice, and then liaise with both the Head of Student Wellbeing and the student’s academic department (normally through the student’s Personal Tutor or their Academic Supervisor).
 Permission to share the information on a need-to-know basis will be sought from the student.
 The student will also be signposted as appropriate for further sources of advice and support.

 7.2.
 Reasonable adjustments agreed will be documented in a Support Plan, which will normally cover the following key points as applicable: arrangements for pre-adoption meetings, examinations and assessments, student finances, suspension of studies and communications during that time.